-9 shows from across the pond: Broadway to the West End
+The top shows to transfer from Broadway to the West End

-Productions regularly transfer from one side of the pond to the other.
-Feel inspired to live your own American Dream at a West End theatre as you see a show that was originally a Broadway hit.
+Productions regularly transfer from one side of the pond to the other, including these productions from the West End to Broadway.
+But, why not feel inspired to live your own American Dream at a London theatre as Broadway comes to the West End in style.

 DEAR EVAN HANSEN

-After first performances on Broadway in 2016, DEAR EVAN HANSEN is set to make its West End premiere at the Noël Coward Theatre in November 2019.
+After first performances on Broadway in 2016, DEAR EVAN HANSEN made its West End premiere at the Noël Coward Theatre in November 2019.
 The musical opened to great success, winning six Tony Awards including best musical, with an original book by the Tony Award-winning Steven Levenson and directed by four-time Tony Award nominee Michael Greif.
 The show also has an original score by the Academy Award-winning songwriters of The Greatest Showman and La La Land, Benj Pasek & Justin Paul.

 The Book of Mormon